Drayko/Bot-Bounty/README.md

 ## 🎥 Security Logger

-There is a `logFileBot.txt` file where will log all commands sended by user(s).
-In addition, if it's the case someone trying to use your bot without your authorization.
+There is a `logFileBot.txt` file where will log all commands sent by the user(s).
+Besides, if it's the case of someone trying to use your bot without your authorization.

 ## Author